Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Results

 It is assumed, and to some extent observed in DFT calculations, that within each BS$n$ class, spin isomers are similar in energy~\cite{bjornsson2017revisiting,cao2018influence}.
 We find the variation between spin isomers for the same BS$n$ class to be comparable to the variation between BS$n$ classes.
 The quantitative variations are sensitive to the level of correlation (see Fig.~\ref{fig:2}C).

 In the LLDUC model, while BS7 is the lowest energy class at the mean-field level (similar to as found in prior DFT studies), at the correlated wavefunction level, BS7, BS8 and BS10 are all low in energy, with BS8 becoming almost degenerate with (or lower in energy than) BS7 as the correlation level increases.
-BS7 maximizes the number of AFM couplings across Fe-S-Fe bonds but BS8 does not (Fig.~\ref{fig:2}D), so the qualitative origin of its low energy requires more fine tuning (i.e. related to the strength of exchange and double exchange).
+BS7 maximizes the number of AFM couplings across Fe-S-Fe bonds, which is sometimes used to justify its low energy in DFT studies~\cite{bjornsson2017revisiting,cao2018influence}, but BS8 and BS10 do not (Fig.~\ref{fig:2}D).
+The qualitative origin of the relative energies thus requires balancing both exchange and double exchange, where double exchange modifies the charge distribution and delocalization across the cluster.
+The latter is a large energy scale which we note has strong functional dependence in DFT~\cite{cao2018influence}.

-We next focus on BS7-235 and BS8-237 as the most promising candidates for the LLDUC ground-state.
+While there are several spin isomers of BS7, BS8, BS10 that are very close in energy (SM Sec.~\ref{sec:sm-fm-ucc-udmrg-ener}), we next focus on BS7-235 and BS8-237 as candidates for the LLDUC ground-state.